MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 - **Custom Verticals:** Creating a custom vertical for each data source can help in troubleshooting and ensuring that the data is indexed correctly.

 > [!NOTE]
-> * If you have checked these common issues and are still facing problems, please reach out to [Microsoft Graph Support](/graph/support) for further assistance.
-They can provide more specific guidance based on your configuration and data source.
+> * If you have checked these common issues and are still facing problems, contact [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support).

-## Graph Connector Agent (GCA) specific
+## Microsoft Graph Connector Agent (GCA) specific

 ## 1. How does GCA interact with its system, and where is the indexed data stored?
 The agent is installed on premises and needs access to the data source.
 Once the account is authorized, the agent crawls the data and talks to Graph connector services to push data to the index.
 The data indexed through Graph connectors sit at the same place.